eBay/tsv-utils/docs/ToolReference.md

 bmw    118      122
 ```

-Using `--group 1,2` will group by both 'make' and 'color'.
+Using `--group-by 1,2` will group by both 'make' and 'color'.
 Omitting the `--group-by` entirely summarizes fields for full file.

 The program tries to generate useful headers, but custom headers can be specified.
 Example (using `-g` and `-H` shortcuts for `--header` and `--group-by`):
 ```